 2. Massachusetts Institute of Technology in Cambridge

 MIT's Comparative Media Studies Department offers a Bachelor of Science and Master of Science in Comparative Media Studies.
-The curriculum provides a distinctive approach to the traditional study of communications, incorporating technology with courses in videogames and digital worlds.
+The curriculum provides a distinctive approach to the traditional study of communications, incorporating technology with courses in video games and digital worlds.

 3. James Madison University in Harrisonburg, VA

 The Cornell Daily Sun, the student newspaper, has been published since 1880.

 |Northwestern University||Graduate internships at university newsrooms in both Chicago and Washington, D.C.||Evanston, IL|

-|University of California - Los Angeles||Six alumni are Nobel Laureates||Los Angeles, CA|
+|University of California - Los Angeles||Seven alumni are Nobel Laureates||Los Angeles, CA|

 |University of Michigan at Ann Arbor||Lecture about the changing role of women in the Middle East presented by the first Arab woman to win the Nobel Peace Prize||Ann Arbor, MI|